-The HIV Counseling & Testing Specialist is responsible for HIV counseling, testing and screening activities at designated area hospital emergency departments and key community locations identified through socio-demographic and epidemiological tracking of the regional HIV epidemic.
-This position works closely with the Early Intervention and Clinical Site Services Manager to promote/cultivate/encourage community HIV testing and behavioral change, and increased use of bio-medical and structural interventions by community members at extremely high risk for HIV infection.
-This position also works to ensure seamless linkage to care for HIV positive people along with the Early Intervention Services team.
+The HIV Counseling & Testing Specialist (CTS) is responsible for HIV counseling, testing, and screening activities at designated area hospital emergency departments and key community locations identified through socio-demographic and epidemiological tracking of the regional HIV epidemic.
+This position works closely with the Early Intervention and Clinical Site Services Manager to promote/cultivate/encourage community HIV testing and behavioral change and increase bio-medical and structural interventions by community members at extremely high risk for HIV infection.
+This position also ensures seamless linkage to care for HIV-positive people and the Early Intervention Services team.

-- Conduct HIV CTS at key outreach locations and utilizes staff and volunteers to assure rapid screening goals are met.
+- Conduct HIV CTS at key outreach locations and utilize staff and volunteers to ensure screening goals are met.

-- Work as a supportive team member in order to ensure completion of 10,000 HIV tests overall.
+- Work as a supportive team member to ensure the completion of 10,000 HIV tests overall.

-- Conduct HIV/HCV testing at targeted outreach events that support Nashville CARES Safety First, Corrections Navigation, or My House.
+- Conduct HIV/HCV testing at targeted outreach events.

-- Build and maintain helpful professional relationships with clinical staff, providing education and support.
+- Build and maintain professional relationships with clinical staff, providing education and support.

 - Assist team with coverage of on-site, walk-in HIV/HCV/Syphilis or COVID testing.

-- Design, develop and coordinate a minimum of 2 community CTS screening events per year.
+- Design, develop and coordinate community CTS screening events.

-- Work with groups of certified volunteers to assist program staff in expanding testing services to the community at large.
+- Work with volunteers to assist program staff in expanding testing services to the community at large.

-- Assist in development of community partnerships to enhance and optimize resources in advancing HIV prevention testing initiatives.
+- Assist in developing community partnerships to enhance and optimize resources in advancing HIV prevention testing initiatives.

-- Work closely with Early Intervention Services team and other staff outreach workers to ensure standardized continuity of referral and linkage to care, prevention and social services for newly diagnosed or lost to care clients.
+- Work closely with the Early Intervention Services team and other staff outreach workers to ensure standardized continuity of referral and linkage to care, prevention, and social services for newly diagnosed or lost to care clients.

-- Documents activities, adheres to intervention and safety protocols, and assists the Associate Director of Prevention and Education, as needed, with output and outcome assessment of activities.
+- Documents activities, adhere to intervention and safety protocols, and assist with output and outcome assessment of activities.

-- Associates degree in Health Education, college certificate or equivalent plus 2 years of experience in HIV prevention and/or LGBTQ health or social services.
-Two (2) additional years of work related experience can substitute for the AA degree
+- Associates degree in Health Education or two years’ experience in HIV prevention and/or LGBTQ health or social services.

 - Excellent interpersonal and communication skills